-There are several federal laws designed to end discrimination against people with disabilities and Deaf people.
+There are several federal and state laws designed to end discrimination against people with disabilities and Deaf people.

 - Definitions of disability may vary, but generally, if you think someone has a disability, they are most likely protected under the law.
 Like most civil rights laws, protections only kick in when discrimination occurs.
 So a person who is Deaf could be considered to have a disability, but as long as they aren’t being discriminated against the law does not apply.